lll44/Study/02 - Projects/01 - JS Tutorial/Workflow and Tools.md

 - Useful for mapping elements, find, foreach.

 OGL
-- WebGL that is simple.
+- WebGL that is simpler.
-- Three.JS alternative is the best for in depth WebGL.
+- Alternative Three.JS is the best for in depth WebGL.

 Phaser, freejazz, has been used for other projects.